 Land developers are planning to bulldoze a rare and beautiful historic Orchard in Trowbridge, Wiltshire.
-It is one of the country's oldest orchards, dating back to 1870, and located to the rear of a stunning Grade II* listed property.
+It is among the country's few remaining historical orchards, dating back to 1870, and located to the rear of a stunning Grade II* listed property.

 We are calling upon Wiltshire Council and the planning authorities to:

 - Reject the proposed plan to build on the greenfield orchard space

 - Insist that the housing developers fully explore opportunities for the orchard to be used as community space, e.g. for learning, forest schools, community events, wellness sessions, gardening and horticulture training and wildlife conservation.